 The upper edge of the flight envelope is the maximum attainable altitude, which is referred to as the operational ceiling.
 The ceiling is the altitude above which an aircraft cannot climb, which is usually defined based on a threshold of a diminishing rate of climb of less than 100 ft/min.
 The attainable flight ceiling depends on the excess power available relative to the aircraft’s aerodynamics and other characteristics, including weight.
 In some cases, however, such as on most commercial airplanes, the flight ceiling is limited by the onset of wave drag or transonic buffet or by the airplane reaching some maximum structural loads associated with the pressurization of the fuselage (which is a trade with airframe weight), even though the airplane may have the excess power available to achieve higher flight altitudes.

-In steady, level, unaccelerated flight, the three forces (lift, drag, and side force) and the three corresponding moments (pitching, rolling, and yawing) on the airplane are perfectly balanced.
+In a steady, level, unaccelerated flight, the airplane’s three forces (lift, drag, and side force) and the three corresponding moments (pitching, rolling, and yawing) are perfectly balanced.
 In this case, the airplane is said to be in trim, as shown in the figure below.
 The balance of forces in steady trim is that vertical equilibrium requires that lift = weight and horizontal equilibrium requires that thrust = drag , i.e.,

 Remember that the wings generate the lift to overcome the weight, and the engines provide the propulsive force to overcome the drag of the airplane, generating this thrust requiring a source of power and fuel.
 In terms of basic aerodynamics, for vertical equilibrium, then